How Long Does It Take to Get Your Real Estate License & Become an Agent?

 Real Estate Education Requirements

 Each state has different educational requirements that you must complete before you can get your real estate license.
-It's important to understand what is required in your state before you can move forward with getting licensed.
-Many states require at least 60 hours of college-level coursework that goes over the basics of real estate.
-Some states even require over 100 hours of education to proceed.
+Many states require at least 60 hours of college-level coursework that covers the basics of real estate.
+Some states even require over 100 hours of real estate courses to qualify for licensure.
 In your Pre-Licensing course, you'll learn about topics like deeds, titles, property ownership, contracts, and how to best serve the clients in your community.
-In some states, if you have a bachelor's degree in real estate, have completed law school, or passed the bar exam, you may be able to skip over Pre-Licensing education.
+In some states, if you have a bachelor's degree in real estate, have completed law school, or passed the bar exam, you may be able to skip parts of the Pre-Licensing requirements.

 Real Estate License Exam

-Once you've completed the educational requirements of your state, you'll need to pass the real estate license exam.
-While the specifics of this exam also vary from state to state, you can expect this exam to be between 100 and 200 multiple-choice questions that cover what you learned during your classes, like national and state real estate principles and laws.
-Generally, you'll have around two and a half hours to complete this exam, and if you don't pass on your first try, most states will let you retry the exam until you pass
+Once you've completed your state's educational requirements, you'll need to pass the state exam.
+While the specifics of this exam also vary from state to state, you can expect it to be between 100 and 200 multiple-choice questions that cover what you learned during your classes, including national and state real estate principles and laws.
+Generally, you'll have around two and a half hours to complete this exam, and if you don't pass on your first try, many states will let you retry the exam until you pass.

-The requirements needed to pass are different in each state, but most require that you pass with at least a score of 60%.
-You can expect to pay between $15 and $100 for the exam.
+The requirements needed to pass are different in each state, but most require that you score at least 60% to pass.
+You can expect to pay between $15 - $100 for the exam.
 In most cases, you will sign up for a date and time to take your exam in person.
-On the day of the exam, you'll most likely be issued the exam on a computer while being watched by a proctor.
+On the day of the exam, you'll most likely be issued the exam on a computer while being observed by a proctor.

 Real Estate License Application Process

-Once you determine if you’ll need to secure E&O insurance yourself, you'll have to actually apply for your license.
-Again, this process varies by state, but you'll likely need to submit some documents like your exam results, your license application, and the necessary application fees to your state’s licensing board.
-These application fees will be between $50 and $250 on average.
-If your state requires that you undergo a background check, you'll have to pay those fees as well which typically cost between $40 and $80.
+Once you determine if you’ll need to secure E&O insurance yourself, it's time to apply for your license.
+Again, this process varies by state, but you'll likely need to submit documents such as your exam results, your license application, and the necessary application fees to your state’s licensing board.
+These application fees are between $50 - $250 on average.
+If your state requires that you undergo a background check, you'll have to pay those fees as well (typically between $40 - $80).

-In some states, you'll get your exam results immediately after you take the test, and you may be issued a temporary license so you can get started right away.
-In other states, you may need to allow time for your test results to be calculated, send your application by mail, and then wait for your license to be sent to the broker of record.
+In some states, you'll get your exam results immediately after you take the test, and you may be issued a temporary license so you can get started as a real estate agent right away.
+In other states, you may need to allow time for your test results to be calculated, send your application by mail, and then wait for your license to be sent to the Broker of record.

 How Long Does It Take to Get A Real Estate License?

-So after all this is said and done, how long does it take to become a real estate agent?
-For most people, completing the educational portion will take between four and six months, though the length of time needed to finish your education, pass your exam, and complete the real estate license application process will vary by state.
-If you choose to take online courses, you can set the pace for your education, which means you can get finished quicker than you can with traditional classes.
-Some people who take online classes and dedicate a lot of time to finishing their education can get through real estate school in a matter of weeks.
-Online courses can help you fast-track your career.
-Once you finish the educational requirements, you can sign up and sit for the exam.
+After all this is said and done, how long does it take to become a real estate Salesperson or agent?
+For most people, completing the educational portion will take between four and six months, though the length of time needed to finish your education, pass your exam, and complete the real estate license application process will vary by state and by student.
+If you choose to take courses through an online real estate school, you can complete your education at your own pace, which means you can finish more quickly than you can with traditional classes.
+Some people who take online classes and dedicate sufficient time can get through real estate school in a matter of weeks.
+Overall, online courses can help you fast-track your career.
+Once you finish your educational requirements, you can sign up and sit for the licensing exam.

-Passing your exam and completing the licensing application process may take a little extra time, but with all things considered, you can expect to jump-start your real estate career in just a few months.
-Joining the real estate industry gives you the chance to set your own hours and dictate your own success, so don’t delay: The CE Shop can help you start your real estate career today!
+Passing your exam and completing the licensing application process may take a little time, but with all things considered, you can expect to start making your mark on the real estate industry in just a few months.
+Becoming a real estate professional gives you the chance to set your own hours and dictate your own success, so don’t delay: The CE Shop can help you start your real estate career today!